 - 2 - 3 tablespoons water to reach desired consistency

 - Salt + pepper to taste

-While broccoli is roasting, make the pesto.
-Add the basil, avocado, hemp seeds, nutrition yeast, garlic and lemon to a food processor and process until combined.
+- While broccoli is roasting, make the pesto.
+Add the basil, avocado, hemp seeds, nutritional yeast, garlic and lemon to a food processor and process until combined.
 With the processor running, drizzle in oil and then water 1 tablespoon at a time until you reach the desired consistency.

 New to cooking quinoa?
 Grab your FREE Quinoa Starter Guide!